sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ### ATAC

 ATAC pipeline aligns reads in .fastq to a specified reference genome, removes chrM and blacklisted regions for mouse.
-Spike-in option is not built in by default, but alignment can be done on dm-6 genome separately.
+Spike-in option is not built in by default, but alignment can be done on spike-in genome separately.

 - Inputs: .fastq.gz files, a reference genome
 - Options: paired-end only